moka-guys/mokabed/Bedmaker/Pan5338/Pan5338_Logfile.md

 ## correct gene name and replace more NA
 correct gene names with those from request form and also replace more NA region

+## trimming
+trimmed FANCF gene as in exomedepth bedfile